royoelen/hanze-python-qtl-workshop/docs/source/qtl_visualization.rst

 That should be a snp-gene combination that looks like it is an actual effect.
 Now on your own, try to plot some more possible QTLs from the two output files you generated earlier.

-Now let us move onto the last part, where you try to solve some problems on your own :doc:`assignments`
+Now let us move onto the last part, where you try to solve some problems on your own here: :doc:`assignments`